 Ghost kitchens, for better or worse, depend heavily on third-party delivery services, such as ChowNow, Uber Eats, Postmates and GrubHub, which makes it tough to forge a personal connection with diners.
 “It’s almost at the point where you can’t take it on yourself,” Greenspan says.
 “It used to be people would look at restaurant websites when they wanted to order food.
 Now they say, ‘I’m hungry,’ turn on their favorite delivery app, and start to scroll through to decide what they want to eat.”
 Initially, you may need to depend on third-party marketplaces for customer acquisition, due to hefty commission charges on some platforms – but once you’re more established, working with ChowNow on a flat rate can keep your business growing.

 Cannibalization of an established restaurant’s business is also a risk.
 A potential workaround?
 Operate delivery-only as a “sub-brand,” separate from your flagship operation, offering either different food or a scaled-down version of the on-premise menu.
 The latter is probably advisable, since so many delivery orders are placed via mobile devices, where simplicity is a plus.

 If operating as a separate brand, be sure to establish a strong brand presence via a website, social channels and Google Business, to gain diners’ trust.
 The US Foods Ghost Kitchens Program helps operators build a digital presence with industry-leading marketing solutions and expert support.
-With takeout becoming a fact of life, especially during and after the pandemic, ghost kitchens can help restaurants prepare for what’s almost inevitably on the horizon.
+With takeout becoming a fact of life, especially during and after the pandemic, ghost kitchens can help restaurants prepare for what’s inevitably on the horizon.
 “If people want it delivered, they’re going to have it delivered,” Canter’s Bloomgarden says, so make sure you’re ready to take the order.